joanrod/ocr-vqgan/README.md

   python main.py -r <path>/model.ckpt -t --gpus 0,
   ```

 >NOTE: The first time that the training is executed, it will crash because the OCR weights are not in the pre-trained model.
 However, during the crash, it will update the `last.ckpt` checkpoint inside `checkpoints`.
-The nest run will use that checkpoint and will work fine.
+The next run will use that checkpoint and will work fine.
 ---------------------------

 ## Evaluation of OCR-VQGAN

-The evaluation of OCR-VQGAN consists in computing quantitative metrics for **LPIPS** and **OCR Similarity** (Check the proposed metric in the [paper](https://arxiv.org/abs/2210.11248)) in a test epoch.
+The evaluation of OCR-VQGAN consists in computing quantitative metrics for **LPIPS** and **OCR Similarity** during inference (Check the proposed metric in the [paper](https://arxiv.org/abs/2210.11248)) in a test epoch.
 This process also stores reconstructions in a `evaluation` directory.

 ```bash
 python main.py -r dir_model --gpus 0
 ```
 ### Computing FID, SSIM and Qualitative results
+We also compute FID and SSIM of the generated images with respect to the inputs.
+Both operations are done over the complete sets (after the test epoch performed in the past step)

 #### Prepare test images
 Before computing FID and SSIM metrics, we need to process test samples so that they are all inside a directory and center-cropped.